Memitaru/twilio-autopilot-sample-setup/README.md

 * Go to https://www.twilio.com/console/twiml-bins and create a new TwiML Bin
 * Paste the following code in, replacing the values in the placeholders.
 In this case we set our personal number as the "agent" that the call will be sent to, just to prove the handoff flow
+* As for the Twilio Number: Your Trial account comes with a Twilio Number, so you can grab that from here https://www.twilio.com/console/phone-numbers/incoming

+Make sure that your numbers always are in E.164 format.
+Find information here https://www.twilio.com/docs/glossary/what-e164
 ```js
 <?xml version="1.0" encoding="UTF-8"?>
 <Response>